- Diabetes is caused by not having enough insulin.

 There are many different types of insulin and several different ways that you can take it.

-“Short-acting insulin” starts working very quickly and only stays in your body for a few hours.
+“Rapid-acting insulin” starts working very quickly and only stays in your body for a few hours.
 “Long-acting insulin” takes several hours to start working and stays in your body for as long as 24 hours.
 You may need only one kind of insulin, or you may need a combination of short and long-acting insulins.

 Choices for how you can take your insulin include: